 Plenary Talk

-Simon will be giving a plenary talk (title to be confirmed)
+Simon will be giving a plenary talk titled "Finding MH370" - more information can be found on the Plenaries page.

 David Hughes is a lecturer in Health Data Science at the University of Liverpool.
 His research specialities involve the development of methodology for longitudinal data analysis, Bayesian computation and prediction modelling, and applying these to a range of health disciplines including cancer research, mental health, epilepsy and diabetes.
 He also works within the Civic Health Innovation Lab (CHIL), and Liverpool City Region Civic Data Co-operative, which aims to use advanced statistical methods to answer complex health questions and provide solutions within the regions of Cheshire and Merseyside.